Shares for employees

 A share option is a right granted to an employee to acquire shares in a company.
 You can decide to issue the shares at no cost to the employee, or you can set a predetermined purchase price.

-Any gain an employee makes on the exercise, assignment, or release of a share option must pay:
+Any gain an employee makes on the exercise, assignment, or release of a share option is subject to:

 Exercise of share options prior to 1 January 2024

-The employee is a chargeable person and must pay Relevant Tax on a Share Option within 30 days of the exercise.
+The employee was a chargeable person and had pay Relevant Tax on a Share Option (RTSO) within 30 days of the exercise.
 Your employee’s obligations are outlined in Employment related shares.

 You must deduct Income Tax, USC and PRSI through payroll if your employee realises a gain by assigning or releasing a share option.